christophostertag/SAR-Python/readme.md

 The `main()` function computes results for each set of 70 images (10 views and 7 timesteps).
 These computations are exectued:

+* `equalize_color_distribution()`
+This step is optional.
+The `equalize_color_distribution()` function is called for all images and works on each image seperately.
+The input images might be brighter or less bright and thus this function aims to shift the color distribution to be more close for each image, in an attempt to make the temporal differences more meaningful.
+It accomplishes that by first setting the 25% percentile on each image to zero by subtracting it and then setting the 75% percentile to 1 by dividing by it.
 * `get_temporal_diff_heatmaps()`
 For each timestep, we subtract the mean of all the other timesteps.
 This produces 70 color difference maps.